-Thornier trade issues await after in initial US-China deal
+Thornier trade issues await after initial US-China deal

-WASHINGTON (AP) — The United States and China are taking a step toward trade peace after 18 months of economic skirmishing.
+The president was preparing to sign a trade agreement with China that is expected to boost exports from U.S. farmers and manufacturers and ease trade tensions between the two countries going into November’s presidential election.

+For Trump, the White House ceremony gives him the opportunity to cite progress on a top economic priority on the same day that the House votes to send articles of impeachment to the Senate for a trial.

-President Donald Trump and China’s chief trade negotiator, Liu He, planned to sign a modest agreement Wednesday that would ease some U.S. economic sanctions on China and have Beijing step up purchases of American farm products and other goods.
+Trump and China’s chief trade negotiator, Liu He, met at the White House to sign the modest agreement.
+It is intended to ease some U.S. economic sanctions on China while Beijing would step up purchases of American farm products and other goods.
 The deal would lower tensions in a fight that has slowed global growth, hurt American manufacturers and weighed on the Chinese economy.

 But the “Phase 1” agreement would do little to force China to make the major economic changes such as reducing unfair subsidies for its own companies that the Trump administration sought when it started the trade war by imposing tariffs on Chinese imports in July 2018.